kartoza/docker-geoserver/README.md

 ### JMS Clustering

-GeoServer supports clustering using JMS cluster plugin .
+GeoServer supports clustering using the JMS cluster plugin.

 You can read more about how to set up clustering in [kartoza clustering](https://github.com/kartoza/docker-geoserver/blob/master/clustering/README.md)